 Members of the Company/Crew/Unit must abide by the Company/Crew/Unit Code of Conduct.
 Failure to abide by the Code of Conduct will be reviewed by the Executive and can result in disciplinary action.

-Members of the Company/Crew/Unit must abide by Robert's Rules of Order for all Company/Crew/Unit meetings in all cases which it doesn't conflict with the Company/Crew/Unit Constitution or Code of Conduct.
+Members of the Company/Crew/Unit must abide by Robert's Rules of Order for all Company/Crew/Unit meetings in all cases which it does not conflict with the Company/Crew/Unit Constitution or Code of Conduct.

 Members of the Company/Crew/Unit must report any violation of the Company/Crew/Unit Constitution or Code of Conduct to the Executive in a formal and accountable way.